Lawyers for ex-Trump adviser Stone deny he violated judge's gag order

 He has pleaded not guilty to charges of making false statements to Congress, obstruction of justice and witness tampering.

-Reporting by Eric Beech; Editing by Richard Chang
+Reporting by Eric Beech; Editing by Richard Chang and Leslie Adler